Ken Larsen's web site - "Urban Growth Machine" definition

 Urban Growth Machine refers to a collection of business people in a community who lobby for growth.
 They do so because they profit from growth.
 The faster a community grows, the more money they will make.

 The primary members of the growth machine are real estate developers, mortgage bankers, land owners, realtors, construction companies, and building suppliers.
-They're entitled to make money, but if a community permits unrestrained growth, it could be in for a lot of trouble ... mostly in the form of heavy traffic and rising property taxes.
+They're entitled to make money, but if a community permits unrestrained growth, it could be in for a lot of trouble ... mostly in the form of heavy traffic, flooding, pollution, decline in the quality of life, and rising property taxes.
 To see more negatives, read this.

 To maximize the likelihood that new projects will be approved by town councils, growth machine people will sponsor their own candidates for town council and board seats.
 [Laguna Beach story]